QuCAI-Lab/qucai-lab.github.io/README.md

 # &nbsp; <a href="#"><img valign="middle" height="45px" src="https://img.icons8.com/physics" width="45" hspace="0px" vspace="0px"></a> Research areas of interest<a name="Research" />

-- Development of quantum-classical machine/deep learning algorithms for optimization of VQE experiments and Quantum Kernels.
+- Development of quantum-classical deep learning algorithms for optimization of VQE experiments and Quantum Kernels.
-- Development of reinforcement learning algorithms for optimization of circuit-based superconducting qubits in circuit QED.
+- Development of classical reinforcement learning algorithms (online/offline) for optimization of circuit-based superconducting qubits in circuit QED.

 <!-- ############################################################################################################################################################## -->